tmmurtola/reaching-arm-model/README.rst

 reaching-arm-model
 *********

-This code package contains simple MuJoCo arm models and control code that executes a series of reaching movements towards targets in the workspace.
+This code package contains a simple MuJoCo arm model and control code that executes a series of reaching movements towards targets in the workspace.

 Preliminaries
 ============